Germany tightens carnival security after driver with 'dead' expression injures 60

 Prosecutors confirmed that a second man had been detained at the scene on Monday and was accused of filming the incident.
 The spokesman said prosecutors were investigating whether the man had links to the driver, including checking phone records.

 The street where the incident happened in the center of the small town was still cordoned off by police on Tuesday and several stores in the area were closed.
-Residents were in shock.

-“It’s terrible.
-I don’t know how somebody could do this, especially to children,” said 58-year-old Rainer Bellmann.

 Locals told Reuters that police had searched two homes in the town, including one apartment near to the scene that a police officer said was the home of relatives of the man.